Dentists - Frequently Asked Questions

 What is a dental emergency?

-If you are not satisfied with the final response to your complaint, you can address your complaint directly to the Public Services Ombudsman for Wales.
+If you are not satisfied with the response to your complaint, you can address your complaint directly to the Public Services Ombudsman for Wales.
 The Ombudsman is independent of all government bodies and the service provided is impartial and free of charge.
 You can find out more about the Public Services Ombudsman for Wales by viewing the website of The Public Service Ombudsman for Wales.

 How do I complain about a private dentist?